kfcpaladin/sze-the-game/README.md

 * **setting gamestate varaible**: $ game = Game(*dict*)
 * **accessing gamestate variable**: $ game.moxCounter, $ game.timeTravelCounter, *etc*
 * **debug the current gamestate**: $ game.describe() *(information is printed to console)*

+#### Diary
+The Diary class is used to keep track and store information about the current diary configuration.
+In the future, more complex behaviour can be added to the diary, such as page lockouts and conditional unlocking of pages.

+* **Initialising a diary**: $ diary = Diary(*dict*)

 #### Quest
 This is a class used to store the relevant quests used throughout the story.